-You can create a Facebook event page for your Edcamp, so people can "like" your event and stay updated on news and developments.
+You can create a Facebook event page for your Edcamp, so people can "like" and express interest in your event and stay updated on news and developments.
 This will also give you a central online location where people can check in for all the important information about your Edcamp.
-Just make sure people have access to register through the Eventbrite account and not through your Facebook page-this could create inconsistencies for your attendance list.
+Just make sure people have access to register through the Eventbrite account and not through your Facebook page; this could create inconsistencies for your attendance list.